okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

   * Enable or disable user verification for push authenticator enrollment
   * Delete push authenticator enrollment

-Other operations are low risk and may not require interactive authentication.
-For that reason, the Okta OIDC SDK implements the silent user reauthentication API `retrieveMaintenanceToken`.
-By retrieving a maintenance access token, an application can silently perform the following operations:
+Other operations are considered low risk and may not require interactive authentication.
+For that reason, the Okta OIDC SDK provides the silent user reauthentication method, `retrieveMaintenanceToken`.
+This method retrieves a maintenance access token for reauthentication that allows an application to silently perform the following operations:

 * Request pending push challenges
 * Enable and disable CIBA capability for the push authenticator enrollment